OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Handles loading states for both delete and share actions
 - Integrates with Next.js router for navigation after delete

+### sidebar-desktop.tsx
+- Server component for rendering the desktop sidebar
+- Uses Clerk for authentication
+- Renders the Sidebar component with ChatHistory
+- Applies responsive styling for desktop view

 ## Thoughts on Condensing
 - Combine SidebarItemButton, SidebarItemIcon, chat-history, new-chat-button, and sidebar-actions into the main ChatsPane component
 - Keep the core functionality of chat-history and new-chat-button (data fetching, mutations, sorting) in the new ChatsPane